Mediterranean Bowl with Lamb Meatballs

 Meatballs are a great addition to dinner bowls.
 Why?
 Aside from a little chopping, meatballs are extremely easy to make, come together in about 30 minutes, and have infinite variety.

-- The starting ratio for meatballs and meatloaves is one pound of ground meat, one egg, and one half cup of breadcrumbs or equivalent.
+- The starting ratio for how to make meatballs and meatloaves is one pound of ground meat, one egg, and one half cup of breadcrumbs or equivalent.

-- Finely chop any add-ins, or your meatballs may have a hard time staying together.
+- Finely chop the garlic, or your lamb meatballs may have a hard time staying together.

-- The mixture should be combined gently with your hands and rolled to form balls.
-Try a #40 or other medium cookie scoop to get meatballs all about the same size.
+- Combine the mixture gently with your hands and roll it into balls.
+Try a #40 or other medium cookie scoop to get your lamb meatballs all about the same size.
 This helps with cooking consistency.

 Technically they are two different ways of processing meat (i.e. grinding versus fine cutting).
 But effectively they are the same thing, with “ground lamb” being the more common terminology in the U.S. and “lamb mince” being used elsewhere.